butterfill/www-butterfill/plan-for-new/prompt-text.md

 ---

+We are working on the article pages which display full text.
+The single example is `http://localhost:4321/writing/butterfill2025_three/` The two svelte components you are concerned with are FontSettings and FootnoteManager.
+There are some notes on this in `docs-developers/article-fulltext.md` which you should read carefully and update as you make changes.
+It is very easy to introduce regressions to the positioning of footnotes: please be extremely cautious.

+---

 I will `npm run dev` so please do not do that.
 Just let me know when it's time to `npm run dev`.